Fall of Tenochtitlan: La Noche Triste and the Spanish flight to Tlaxcala

 When faced with a gap in the causeway, Alvarado made the famous "leap of Alvarado" using a spear to get to the other side.
-Approximately a third of the Spaniards succeeded in reaching the mainland, while the remaining ones died in battle or were captured and later sacrificed on Aztec altars - these were reported to be mostly the followers of Narváez, less experienced and more weighted down with gold, which was handed out freely before the escape.
+Approximately a third of the Spaniards succeeded in reaching the mainland, while the others died in battle or were captured and later sacrificed on Aztec altars - these were reported to be mostly the followers of Narváez, less experienced and more weighted down with gold, which was handed out freely before the escape.

-After crossing over the bridge, the surviving Spanish had little reprieve before the Aztecs appeared to attack and chase them towards Tlacopan.
-When they arrived at Tlacopan, a good number of Spaniards had been killed, as well as most of the indigenous warriors, and some of the horses; all of the cannons and most of the crossbows and other weapons were lost.
+After the surviving Spanish crossed over the bridge, the Aztecs attacked them and chased them towards Tlacopan.
+Many Spaniards were killed, as well as most of the indigenous warriors, and some of the horses before the army could get to their goal, Tlacopan; all of the cannons and most of the crossbows and other weapons were lost.
 In all battles with main Aztec forces after that, Spaniards noted their lost arms being used against them.

-The Spanish finally found refuge in Otancalpolco, where they were aided by the Teocalhueyacans.
+The Spanish finally found refuge in Otancalpolco, where they got aid from the Teocalhueyacans.
 The morning after, the Aztecs returned to recover the spoils from the canals.

 To reach Tlaxcala, Cortés had to bring his troops around Lake Texcoco.
-Though the Spanish were under attack the entire trip, because Cortés took his troops through the northern towns, they were at an advantage.
+The Spanish were under attack the entire trip.
+Because Cortés took his troops through the northern towns, they were at an advantage.
 The northern valley was less populous, travel was difficult, and it was still the agricultural season, so the attacks on Cortés's forces were not very heavy.
-As Cortés arrived in more densely inhabited areas east of the lake, the attacks were more forceful.
+When Cortés and his soldiers arrived at more densely inhabited areas east of the lake, the attacks became more forceful.